dzinesco/mastery/_SACRIFICES.md

 ⚰️  **2025-12-05T00:34:58.047Z** - Topic: `"Cross-layer optimization of entanglement distillation protocols and dynamic circuit cutting for distributed quantum computing under heterogeneous noise models and latency constraints"` - Query: "How does the performance of the optimized cross-layer system scale with key parameters like the number of distributed nodes, circuit depth, and the severity of the heterogeneous noise?" (source: web)
    Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "What are the key characteristics and models for time-varying channel fidelities in a multi-tenant quantum network?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "What are the key characteristics and models for time-varying channel fidelities in a multi-tenant quantum network?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "How can adaptive entanglement routing algorithms dynamically respond to changes in channel fidelities and network topology?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "How can adaptive entanglement routing algorithms dynamically respond to changes in channel fidelities and network topology?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "What resource allocation mechanisms are needed to satisfy competing Service-Level Agreements (SLAs) among multiple tenants?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "What resource allocation mechanisms are needed to satisfy competing Service-Level Agreements (SLAs) among multiple tenants?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "How can network performance be optimized when jointly considering entanglement routing decisions and resource allocation constraints?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "How can network performance be optimized when jointly considering entanglement routing decisions and resource allocation constraints?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "What metrics and evaluation frameworks are appropriate for assessing the trade-offs between SLA adherence, network efficiency, and fairness in this context?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:35:41.999Z** - Topic: `"Adaptive entanglement routing and resource allocation in multi-tenant quantum networks with time-varying channel fidelities and competing service-level agreements"` - Query: "What metrics and evaluation frameworks are appropriate for assessing the trade-offs between SLA adherence, network efficiency, and fairness in this context?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%